-The principal activities of the Group are development, production and sale of high-technology cameras for the industrial market as well as for traffic solutions.
+The principal activities of JAI A/S are development, production and sale of high-technology cameras for the industrial market as well as for traffic solutions.

 Development in the year

 For the financial year 2016/2017, the group achieved a turnover of DKK 299,5 million compared to DKK 261,9 million in 2015/2016.